 Welcome to SEACOAT

-SEACOAT is an EC-funded Marie-Curie Training Network that brings together leading scientists from across Europe with the goal of understanding interfacial processes involved in marine biofouling.
+SEACOAT was an EC-funded Marie-Curie Training Network (2010-2013) that brought together leading scientists from across Europe with the goal of understanding interfacial processes involved in marine biofouling.

-The network consists of 6 Universities and 2 companies from across Europe.
+The network consisted of 6 Universities and 2 companies from across Europe.
 Click Consortium for further details.

-The network trains young scientists and conducts cutting edge research through collaboration between the 8 Partners.
-There are regular meetings, exchanges and secondments of training fellows and advanced training courses.
-All training fellows receive multidisciplinary training in the 3 scientific themes of Surface Engineering, Surface Analytics and Bioadhesion.
+The network trained 21 young scientists and conducted cutting edge research through collaboration between the 8 Partners.
+There were regular meetings, exchanges and secondments of training fellows and advanced training courses.
+All training fellows received multidisciplinary training in the 3 scientific themes of Surface Engineering, Surface Analytics and Bioadhesion.

 ‘Green technologies’ can be used to control marine fouling organisms without the use of biocides.
 Rational design of ‘green’ coatings requires a better understanding of the influence of surface properties on the fouling organisms.
 This requires interdisciplinary research for precision engineering of coatings/surfaces, state-of–art surface analytics to characterise them, and assessment of their performance against fouling organisms.